Carl Warwick

-Carl Wayne Warwick (born February 27, 1937) is an American former professional baseball outfielder.
-He played six seasons in Major League Baseball (MLB) from 1961 to 1966 for the Los Angeles Dodgers, St. Louis Cardinals, Houston Colt .45s, Baltimore Orioles and Chicago Cubs.
+Carl Wayne Warwick (February 27, 1937 – April 5, 2025) was an American professional baseball outfielder.
+He played six seasons in Major League Baseball (MLB) from 1961 to 1966 for the Los Angeles Dodgers, St. Louis Cardinals, Houston Colt .45s, Baltimore Orioles, and Chicago Cubs.
 During the 1964 World Series, he set a record by reaching base in his first four plate appearances (three singles and one base on balls) as a pinch hitter, as he helped his Cardinals defeat the New York Yankees in seven games.

 Playing career

 Warwick batted right-handed but threw left-handed; he stood 5 ft 10 in tall and weighed 170 lb.
 Born in Dallas, Texas, he graduated from Sunset High School and then played varsity baseball for Texas Christian University, leaving after his junior season to sign a bonus contract with the Dodgers.
 In his second pro season, 1959 with the Victoria Rosebuds, he led the Double-A Texas League in runs scored (129) and home runs (35), hit .331 and was selected Most Valuable Player.
 The following year, playing with the Triple-A St. Paul Saints, he was named an American Association all-star.